 The city was deafening, but it fell to silence as Ambassador Osyth Barton, Herald of Vellah, walked its streets.
-His bare feet were black with mud, as was the hem of his silken robe.
+His bare feet were black with mud, as was the hem of his robe.
 He was broad shouldered and tall, but walked with the gentle humility of an elder.
-His eyes were the soft grey of a winter sky and calm in spite of the horrors they had witnessed.
+His eyes were soft grey and calm.
 His hands were clean and soft.
 As he walked the sea of bodies parted before him.
 Pilgrims and priests dropped to their knees and pressed their foreheads to the ground at his feet.

 Osyth walked above them like a man in a dream, peaceful and distant.
 He looked at the prostrate men and women and saw only the backs of their heads and necks.
 It was a familiar sight, and one he never enjoyed.

 Beneath the bodies were the curving, rolling streets of Vennath.
 They were rough hewn and honest.
 So unlike the streets Osyth knew from the Pale City.
 There, the ground was laid in marble, ripped from the earth by thralls and polished to an ice shine.
-They were extraordinary, but meaningless.
-The roads of Vennath, however, were hewn from old stones scorched black by the coming of God.
-They didn’t run in perfect, defiant lines cut through the earth, they obeyed its contours instead.
+They were nothing like the roads of Vennath, hewn from old stones scorched black by the coming of God.
+Roads that didn’t run in perfect, defiant lines cut through the earth, but obeyed its contours instead.
 They rose as the earth rose, and circled hills rather than pierce them.
 There was something pure about them, something rich.
 Structure in concert with the world.
 Harmony.
 Osyth was very fond of them.

 The buildings in Vennath were similarly formed.
 They pressed on the winding streets and leaned on each other and always appeared on the verge of collapse.
 They seemed to Osyth able to stand only in support of one another, and he often wondered if the town would remain standing if a single stone was upset.
 He found the idea beautiful.
 A fragile town of fragile people, everything depending on its neighbor for survival.
 Each building on the verge of collapse, each pilgrim at the edge of damnation, and none of them able to stand without the whole.

 Thousands of frightened faces peered from the crumbling buildings as he passed beneath them.
-They watched from the ragged clusters of windows and from behind cracks in the charred stone.
-They watched him, and if his eyes settled on theirs they would grow wide and vanish into the shadows like rats.
+They watched from clusters of windows and through cracks in the charred stone.
+They watched him, and if his eyes settled on theirs they would grow wide and vanish into the shadows.

-He paused when he reached the far gates of Vennath.
-He stood beyond the crowds and alone save for a few wandering priests.
-He could hear the streets far behind him and bustling once again, their chaos a muted storm in the distance.
-Here at the gates the world was still.
-Osyth gestured to a pair of kneeling supplicants and they nodded like fools and rushed to the gates and pushed them wide open and then hurried back to kneel.
+He stopped when he reached the gates of Vennath, far beyond the crowds.
+He was alone save for a few wandering priests.
+The streets behind him were bustling once again, their chaos a muted storm in the distance, but here at the gates the world was still.
+Osyth gestured to a pair of kneeling supplicants and they nodded like fools and went to the gates and pushed them open and hurried back to kneel.
 Osyth ignored them.
 He looked upon the Holy Lands instead.

-They stretched for miles and miles, further than any human eyes could see.
-They were golden and long dead.
+They were golden, long dead, and they stretched for miles and miles.
 The air that rolled across them was still cold from the night and smelled of dry leaves and dust.
-Osyth stood for a long time and watched the quiet world, so still and perfect.
+Osyth stood for a long time and watched the quiet world before him, so still and perfect.
 A world of calm, cool winds and limitless peace.
-He closed his eyes and felt the early sun on his back, he felt its warmth like a blanket draped over his shoulders.
+He closed his eyes and felt the early sun on his back, its warmth like a blanket draped over his shoulders.
 “Glorious, isn’t it?” he asked.

 Silence answered him.
 He frowned, and looked at the ground where nine pilgrims were kneeling in the mud.
 One cradled the ragged stump of a missing hand beneath his tired body.
-Another wore a blood-crusted wrapping on her head that left only a single clear blue eye exposed.
+Another wore a blood-crusted wrapping on her head.
 They were all half-starved and shivering in the cold morning.
 The oldest among them was twelve.